richelbilderbeek/Zork/README.md

 ### Segmentation fault

-When you have built Zork using `build.sh` and started the game with `./Zork` most commands terminate the program with a segmentation fault.
+If you are using an older version, when you have built Zork using `build.sh` and started the game with `./Zork` most commands terminate the program with a segmentation fault.

 ![SegmentationFault](SegmentationFault.png)

-I have no idea why.
-If you do, please let me know.
+This is fixed in the current version, thanks to [@fuulish](https://github.com/fuulish)